OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMediaClock3.rst

     .. cpp:function:: OcaStatus SetAvailability(OcaMediaClockAvailability Availability)

         Sets the value of the **Availability** property.
-The return value indicates whether the value was successfully set.
-Optional method, may not be supported in all implementations.
+Optional method, need not be supported in all implementations.

         This method has id ``3.2``.